yxin530/yxin530/README.md

 ###

 <p align="left">I'm an Information Technology student currently pursuing my diploma.
-I have an insatiable curiosity for tech and I'm interested in learning absolutely **everything** I can get my hands on!
+I have an insatiable curiosity for tech and I'm interested in learning absolutely **everything** !
 Whether it's building databases, designing user interfaces, or taking as a project manager role, I enjoy the entire process of bringing ideas to life.</p>

 ###